joaomlourenco/stocksize/README.md

 # stocksize

-This package provides a flexible and easy interface to paper (stock) dimensions.
+This package provides a flexible and easy interface to change the paper (stock) dimensions in LaTeX documents.
-Multiple user defined stock sizes are allowed in the same document, and sock sizes can be nested.
+Multiple user defined stock sizes are allowed in the same document, and sock sizes can be nested (in a LIFO order).

 ## About